-Advantages Disadvantages

-- Increased SoP against flooding - Does not increase condition of existing defences and re- facing / replacement of frontline defence would also be
+- Does not increase condition of existing defences and refacing / replacement of frontline defence would also be required - Could impact landscape and views in the area - New floodgates would be required

-required

-- Lower cost relative to construction of new structure - Could impact landscape and views in the area

-New floodgates would be required

 Rock revetment

 This measure involves placing rock armour protection on the foreshore in front of the existing defences along the length of the Unit B frontage.
 This structure will be designed with rocks large enough to be stable under extreme wave conditions and would be effective at dissipating wave energy and therefore would increase the service life of the existing defences.